sandboxweb/chatgpt_seo_private_plugin/readme.md

-Originally Built by Zack Notes at https://sandboxweb.io with help from Claude Code

 # ChatGPT Search Query Revealer

 A private Chrome extension that reveals the exact search queries ChatGPT sends when it searches the web.